sighupio/hnc-example-use-cases/README.md

 - Backend
 - DB

-If you are involved in the development of a new **frontend** feature, you could be benefict of having a stable backend templated to being able to test your changes in a stable and isolated environment *(reproducible)*.
+Suppose you are involved in the development of a new frontend feature.
+In that case, you could benefit from having a well-built backend templated to test your changes in a stable and isolated environment (reproducible).

 [Click here to continue reading about this use case](use-cases/application-template)